lrodero/cats-effect-tutorial/tutorial.md

 which fibers are running at any given time.
 We propose this exercise to you: can you devise a mechanism so all client connections are closed when the server is shutdown?
-We propose a solution in the next subsection, but maybe you can consider taking some time looking for a solution :) .
+We propose a solution in the next subsection, but maybe you can consider taking some time looking for a solution yourself :) .

 ### Solution
 We could keep a list of active fibers serving client connections.
 It is